natashajoann/Portfolio/_drafts/the-web-developer-starter-cheatsheet.md

 &nbsp;

-### 2\. the targeted value:&nbsp;
+### 2\.
+Is it the right property?&nbsp;
-{: .yellow}

-> Sometimes the problem isn't the order or the wrong class at all but rather that you've been targeting the wrong value.
+> Sometimes the problem isn't the order or the wrong class at all but rather that you've been targeting the wrong property.
 I can't tell you how many times I used to confuse font-size and font-weight when I was first starting out.
 I couldn't understand what I was doing wrong and sometimes would just re-copy my style commands lower in my stylesheet in the hopes that that would fix my code.
 >
 >
 > &nbsp;